merenlab/merenlab.org/data/ecophylo-ribosomal-proteins/index.md

 **Step 3.** Re-run EcoPhylo with a filtered {% include ARTIFACT name="external-genomes" %} file with only genomes that were detected in the metagenomic dataset.

-## Identifying the most frequent ribosomal proteins in a genomic collection
+### Identifying the most frequent ribosomal proteins in a genomic collection

 Selecting which ribosomal protein or gene family to analyze in EcoPhylo is a critical decision that must align with your specific scientific questions.
 For this study, we prioritized ribosomal proteins that supported our goal of examining genome recovery rates.
-Specifically, we chose ribosomal proteins that (1) were present as single-copy genes across the majority of genome collections in the oral, ocean, and human gut metagenomic datasets, providing broad contextualization, and (2) exhibited balanced assembly rates in metagenomic assemblies, ensuring they were neither over- nor under-assembled.
+Specifically, we chose ribosomal proteins that (1) were present as single-copy genes across the majority of genome collections in the oral and human gut metagenomic datasets, providing broad contextualization, and (2) exhibited balanced assembly rates in metagenomic assemblies, ensuring they were neither over- nor under-assembled.

 Here is an example of how we identified the top three proteins to contextualize MAGs and HOMD isolates in Shaiber et al.(2020) metagenomes.